Naturaily/Naturaily-netlify/_posts/2021-04-30-what-is-headless-e-commerce.md

 It's helpful in A/B testing to find out how customers behave and interact with the website to improve CX.

 What's more, development teams responsible for back-end and front-end don't have to interrupt each other but can work more efficiently, and even collaborate better. **Smooth processes ensure fast innovation**, a quick and steady pace of change, and better adjustability to the customer needs of your e-commerce.

+[Statistics](https://www.superoffice.com/blog/customer-experience-statistics/) show that **86%** of buyers are willing to pay more for a great customer experience.
+If you want to meet their needs, you need to be ready for change and innovation.
+And there's no better way to do it than to adopt headless.

+### Improved developer experience

+Headless is fully customizable not only from the side of user experience but also developer experience.
+Your IT team can choose which framework they want to work in, what tools to use, and what methodology suits them best.

+You control how everything works and looks like as an admin and builder of the code. **You own the architecture.**

+It makes work easier and more enjoyable.
+As a result, the end product is delivered faster, better, and in high quality.

+### Better performance

+The headless approach ensures **scalability and high performanc**e.

+You don't have to worry when your site goes down or has some glitches.
+It's much easier to fix bugs and add patches when the back-end and front-end are separated.

+Headless is focused on delivering fast results in the most convenient way.

+### Integrated commerce experience

+With headless e-commerce, you can customize the user experience for every stage of the buyer's journey.
+That way users engage more with the platform.
+Instead of separate links and references, you have **all the touch points smoothly integrated**.

+That provides better adjustability to client's changing needs.
+And your developers can ensure an undisturbed buyer's journey, from beginning to end.

+### Lower cost of maintenance

+Headless is cheaper than traditional commerce.
+When you operate on separate pieces, it requires less engagement from fewer people.
+Especially, if you want to introduce smallish changes.

+Additionally, when you use external APIs and third-party apps, you can **save money on some of the aspects of DevOps and maintenance of the servers**.

+## Advantages & Disadvantages of Headless

+Despite the fact, that headless offers possibilities for quick innovation and saves a lot of time and money, it has its flaws.

+Let's look at the bigger picture and analyze all the pros and cons of headless e-commerce for you and the customers.

+### Pros:

++ **Quick updates** — all changes are implemented with a blink of an eye on the contrary to sites built on classic architecture.

++ **Better user experience** — with a fully customizable front-end, you can create a perfect UX to attract more customers.

++ **Performance & fast loading pages** — headless supports fast delivery of websites so all changes happen quickly, thereby your site will load much faster.
+It's [widely known](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/) that if a page takes more than 3 or 4 seconds to load, the visitor will leave it.
+Headless prevents that from happening.

++ **The right tools** — the APIs allow you to add whatever you want with pre-built integrations.
+That gives the developers full control of how the end-product will look like but also what environment and framework they work within.

++ **Time to market** — with headless commerce, businesses can react quickly to changes.

++ **Automated touchpoints** —payment, shipping procedures, and other commerce processes can be easily automated for even better customer experience

++ **Higher security** — because the headless as a development ecosystem is less vulnerable to outside breaches, the safety of your website and client information is ensured.

++ **Better control** — the separation of back-end from front-end help to save time; you don't have to find lines of code, interfere with the databases.
+The management is much easier and straightforward.

++ **Easy content management** — simple to use admin for content editing, product management, and visual [e-commerce website design](https://naturaily.com/blog/how-to-pick-the-best-ecommerce-website-design-company).

++ **Omnichannel delivery** — multi-channel servicing is on the rise.
+People want to buy more and quicker via different channels.
+Headless allows you to deliver your site to any device connected to the web, be it a smartphone, smartwatch, laptop, or tablet.

++ **Staying ahead of competitors** — quick change, embracing innovation, tailored customer experience, high performance, and flexibility — you get it all when using headless technology.
+That helps you become a serious competitor for other brands from your niche.

++ **SEO-friendly** — Google and other web browsers like well-performing, fast, and secure pages.
+Headless gives you all these elements at once.

+### \
+Cons:

+\- **Requires technical skills** — you need to have a front-end developer, or an entire team if you're building a large e-commerce site

+\- **Complex design** — if you're looking for a simple solution that doesn't require lots of customization and personalization, headless may not be right for your business.

+\- **Higher cost of dev teams** — in [e-commerce development](https://naturaily.com/services/ecommerce/custom-development), when building a complex platform with many features, you may need to hire many people.
+And the more developers you hire to build and maintain your system, the higher the costs.

+\- **More content to manage** — managing content with headless is a bit like adding another smaller piece to the puzzle.
+It gets bigger and requires more management.

+Overall, the pros outweigh the cons.
+Using the API-driven architecture offers many more positive aspects than sticking to the classical, old-fashioned monolithic one.

+## Conclusion

+Without any doubt, headless is the future of e-commerce.
+Quick changing needs of customers and market trends will force businesses to reinvent their approaches.

+Is your e-commerce ready for innovation?
+If you need help switching to headless architecture and are looking for a [professional e-commerce development company](https://naturaily.com/blog/why-ecommerce-development-company-should-help-you-to-go-online), we'll give you a hand!

+Remember that the crucial aspect in deciding what type of infrastructure you need for your e-commerce depends on your business needs, niche, and other factors.
+Good luck with your headless commerce!